Your Elevator Industry Career Begins Here

 This unit contains five chapters and an Appendix with information related to car and counterweight assemblies, elevator rope and roping, hydraulic components, elevator rope nomenclature, safety barrier, ventilation fans, top-of-car operating device, door gate operators, selectors and installing fixtures.
 Information is also provided on accessibility requirements to accommodate the physically impaired.

-Unit 11 – Testing and Inspection
+Unit 11 – Maintenance of Escalators and Moving Walks

 Unit 11 is a unit you will use to study and prepare for the Certified Elevator Technician (CET) Level 1 Examination sponsored by the National Association of Elevator Contractors (NAEC) and is one of four units focusing on maintenance and trouble shooting.
 This unit contains four chapters and three appendices with information related to maintenance of the exterior and interior of escalators and moving walks.